 Would you like for your child to become a golfer?
 This is what you should do first.

-The Sixtyone Academy's introduction, development and integration system guide students from golf newbies to complete and independent young golfer.
+The Sixtyone Academy's introduction, development and integration system guide students from golf newbies to complete and independent young golfers.

-Academy students join the Golf Squad and attend virtual chat sessions, our form of team practice.
+Academy students join the Golf Squad on campus, at the golf course and online virtual chats.

-Sessions have four main themes: Self-awareness & Self-improvement, Strategy & Managing Obstacles, Citizenship & Etiquette, and Enjoyment & Fitness.
+Sessions have four main themes: Self-awareness & Self-improvement, Strategy & Managing Obstacles, Culture & Etiquette, and Enjoyment & Fitness.
 Each week we focus on a different one.

-Students earn buckets by attending the chat sessions, and completing drills and challenges.
+Students earn buckets by participating in sessions, and completing challenges.

 Here's a short list of things you should know and simple work you can do to help your young golfer.

-- Help your child learn and understand the Golf Academy Code.
-This is another step to becoming a golfer.
-The sooner they take it, the better.
+- Review our Golf Academy Code with your child.
+This is their first step to becoming a golfer.
+The sooner they take it this step, the better.

 - Get engaged.
-Parents can learn to play golf too.
+We invite parents to learn to play golf too.
 Play golf in the yard.
 Play golf at the park.
 Play golf with your child at the golf course.
 Just play golf with them.

-- If you don’t know anything about golf, here are a couple of videos to watch.
+- If you don’t know anything about golf, here are a couple of videos to get you started.
 Here’s one about golf basics.
 Here’s another one with a bit more detail.
 You don’t need to know it all.
 You don’t really need to know any of it.
 But, if you just start asking golf questions and using golf language, it will help your child pick up the game.

 What is the Sixtyone Golf Academy?

-The Academy is a golf introduction, development, and integration program designed to help eliminate misconceptions and barriers so that we can connect more youngsters to the positive aspects of playing golf.
+The Academy is a golf introduction, development, and integration program designed to help eliminate misconceptions and barriers in order to connect more young people to the positive aspects of playing golf.

 Can my child participate?